hmqcnoesy/booknotes/SM VGL Programming.md

 ENDIF
 ```

 The `PUT_TEST_RESULTS test_number, results_array, status_array` command is used for multiple results.
 Result fields must be stored in the first row of the array, and each result to be saved comprises an additional row in the array.
 Component name must appear in the array, and the result type must also appear for any adhoc results.
-Some fields cannot be included in the array:  status, test_number, value, entered_on, and entered_by.
+Some fields cannot be included in the array:  `status`, `test_number`, `value`, `entered_on`, and `entered_by`.

 ```
 SET NOTPROTECTED